Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Energy

 which remains close to $-1$, but can deviate in a time-dependent manner depending on the shape of the potential and the initial misalignment~\cite{Frieman:1995pm, Caldwell:1997ii, Peebles:1998qn, Steinhardt:1999nw}.

 Axion quintessence has also been discussed in connection with the ``swampland conjectures,'' which argue that not all effective field theories admit consistent embeddings in quantum gravity~\cite{Obied:2018sgi, Agrawal:2018own}.
 The de~Sitter swampland conjecture, in particular, disfavors scalar potentials that support stable or metastable de~Sitter vacua.
-Axion models, by contrast, feature periodic or run-away potentials protected by a shift symmetry, allowing them to naturally evade these constraints.
-This makes axion quintessence a particularly compelling dark-energy candidate in string-inspired frameworks~\cite{Cicoli:2018kdo, Achucarro:2018vey, Heisenberg:2018yae}.
+Axion models, by contrast, feature periodic or runaway potentials protected by a shift symmetry, allowing them, in suitable constructions, to be compatible with these constraints.
+This makes axion quintessence a particularly compelling DE candidate in string-inspired frameworks~\cite{Cicoli:2018kdo, Achucarro:2018vey, Heisenberg:2018yae}.
 A further advantage is that the approximate shift symmetry protects the flatness of the potential against radiative corrections, unlike in generic scalar-field models.
 This property helps resolve the naturalness problem of sustaining an ultralight scalar degree of freedom stable over cosmological timescales~\cite{Frieman:1995pm, Choi:1999xn, Panda:2010uq, Gupta:2015uea}.

-The theoretical appeal of axion quintessence rests on symmetry protection and radiative stability.
+This symmetry protection is central to the appeal of axion quintessence.
 Generic quintessence fields require an ultralight mass, $m\sim H_0$, which is typically unstable against quantum corrections.
 Axions circumvent this issue because the approximate shift symmetry suppresses dangerous contributions to the potential.
 In ultraviolet completions such as the string ``axiverse,'' an exponentially large spectrum of axion masses can populate the ultralight window around the Hubble scale, making quintessence a natural outcome of high-energy model building~\cite{Arvanitaki:2009fg, Choi:1999xn, Kim:2002tq, Kim:2003qt, Svrcek:2006yi, Acharya:2010zx}.
-This protection, together with the possibility of consistent embedding in string compactifications, provides strong motivation for considering axions as dark energy candidates.
+This protection, together with the possibility of consistent embedding in string compactifications, provides strong motivation for considering axions as DE candidates.